EvilKanoa/CIS2520/assignments/assign3/README.md

 *******************
 This program behaves as a simple triage simulator using a priority queue.
 It takes in data from a text based file and simulates the triaging of the patients after which it provides a report on the ideal order for the patients to been seen.

-The input data is in the form of `[client ID] [priority] [symtom code]` where the symtom code will be a two upper case letter code based on the symtoms found [here](http://caep.ca/sites/caep.ca/files/caep/files/cedis2008.pdf).
+The input data is in the form of new line seperated entries with the format: `[client ID] [priority] [symtom code]` where the symtom code will be a two upper case letter code based on the symtoms found [here](http://caep.ca/sites/caep.ca/files/caep/files/cedis2008.pdf).

 #### Sample of the input data ####
 ```
 sal45  2  EC